Starflight-code/Youtube_DL_Frontend/internal notes.md

 allow users to switch between fetching videos and audio easily.

 Add additional menus for settings, presets and other additions
-- Impliment modular command parsing system -> Added, needs testing
+- Impliment modular command parsing system -> Tested and working
 - Add command parsing for submenus
 - Integrate all parsing systems together within a menu tree